 Veterans, AmeriCorps & Tuition Benefits

-For more information on other institutional, state and federal aid programs, please access the information included within this section, and please Email Us directly if you would like additional support.
+For more information on other institutional, state, and federal aid programs, please access the information included within this section.

 VA Educational Benefits (VEB) must be coordinated with other financial aid awards according to federal, state, and institutional policy.
 Students receiving VEB (including Yellow Ribbon funds) cannot receive funds designated for tuition/fees only that exceed the actual amount of tuition and mandatory fees for the University.